SwiftOnTap/Docs/template.md

 1. Symbol overview.
 The overview begins with a complete explanation of what the symbol does.
 The first sentence of this paragraph should be written in relatively plain english.

 2. Examples.
 Each example should showcase a specific facet of the symbol.
 There could be many examples.
 Each example includes:
+    A. "For Example:" before any discussion
-    A. A discussion of the functionality behind this example.
+    B. A discussion of the functionality behind this example.
-    B. One sentence explaining the example in plain english.
+    C. One sentence explaining the example in plain english.
-    C. A **Crystal clear & runnable example(s)**.
+    D. A **Crystal clear & runnable example(s)**.
 The example can have several parts, but the most outer level structure must conform to the `View` protocol.

 3. Helpful resources.
 These include web links to tutorials and references to other relavent symbols.